 This new model is likely because Airbnb is seeking to compete directly with OTAs.
 By charging hosts, they are now switching to the same model as other sites such as Booking and Hotels.
 Booking charge 15% commission on properties in some areas, making Airbnb a mere 1% cheaper in this regard.

-With cities across the world – including Edinburgh in Scotland – looking to introduce licensing laws for short-term lets, it is likely Airbnb are now trying to attract more traditional accommodation providers to the website.
+With cities across the world – including Edinburgh in Scotland – looking to introduce licensing laws for short-term lets, it is likely Airbnb is now trying to attract more traditional accommodation providers to the website.
 If you run a hotel, B&B or hostel this change simply means you will use the site the same way you use other OTAs.
 For short-term lets, however, it is a major change.

 How will the Airbnb commission changes affect bookings?